 You might sometimes see additional versions listed in the user interface beyond what we guarantee to be available, such as release candidate builds.
 If versions are listed, they can be deployed.

 Interested in kicking the tires of Elasticsearch releases at the cutting edge?
-Starting with Elasticsearch 5.0 RC1, we’re exposing release candidate builds and other cutting-edge releases on Elastic Cloud for you to try out.
+We sometimes make release candidate builds and other cutting-edge releases available on Elastic Cloud for you to try out.

 If you’re interested in trying out one of these cutting-edge releases, we don’t recommended upgrading an existing cluster directly.
 Instead, use one of the methods to restore across clusters to get a cutting edge release deployed to a new cluster.

 Cutting-edge releases do not remain available forever.
-Once the GA version of Elasticsearch is released, your cluster needs to be upgraded.
-After a grace period during which you can upgrade on your own, we will upgrade any clusters still on the cutting edge release.
+Once the GA version of Elasticsearch is released, your cluster needs to be removed after a grace period.
+We cannot guarantee that you will be able to upgrade to the GA version when it becomes available.

 In order to be able to deliver new features and keep complexity manageable, we need to be able to discontinue old versions.
 When a version nears its end-of-life point, you are typically given six months notice in advance to upgrade to one of the available minor versions.
 Notice is given by email to the operational contacts registered in the Elastic Cloud Console.